Home Mr Old Man FREIGHT PREPAID VS FREIGHT PAYABLE AT BASEL

 Dear Mr. Old Man,

-Presented Bill of Lading indicates “FREIGHT PREPAID” and also indicates “FREIGHT PAYABLE AT BASEL”.
+The presented Bill of Lading is marked “FREIGHT PREPAID” and also states “FREIGHT PAYABLE AT BASEL.”

 NGLC